 Together, these buildings form an outstanding educational and research facility, comprising 275,000 square feet of laboratory and office space.

 The Department of Civil, Structural and Environmental Engineering houses state-of-the-art undergraduate laboratories in the areas of materials, fluid mechanics and hydraulics, and soil mechanics.
 The department also has undergraduate computing labs equipped with all the discipline-specific software students will use in the civil engineering program.
-In addition, the department is home to a world-class structural engineering and earthquake simulation laboratory, where many students participate in undergraduate research.
+In addition, the department is home to a world-class structural engineering and earthquake simulation laboratory.

 About Our Faculty